DaanVandenBosch/phantasmal-world/README.md

 Core contains the basic utilities that all other subprojects directly or indirectly depend on.

-#### lib
+#### psolib

-Lib contains PSO file format parsers, compression/decompression code, a PSO script assembler/disassembler and a work-in-progress script engine/VM.
+Psolib contains PSO file format parsers, compression/decompression code, a PSO script assembler/disassembler and a work-in-progress script engine/VM.
 It also has a model of the PSO scripting bytecode and data flow analysis for it.
 This subproject can be used as a library in other projects.